artefactual/atom-docs/user-manual/access-content/navigate.rst

 that have a :term:`name` :term:`access point` of "Ontario" added to their descriptions.

-When a facet match result has been selected, the text changes from a blue :ref:`text link <recurring-text-links>` to black underlined text.
-By default, all facet filters are set to "All" when a user first arrives at a search/browse page (unless a user has arrived from a pre-filtered query
-- for example, clicking "Browse all holdings" in the :term:`context menu` of an :term:`archival institution` page will take the user to a browse page filtered to the holdings of that institution). the "All" filter will become a blue :ref:`text link <recurring-text-links>` when another filter is engaged;
-clicking "All" will then remove the current facet filter and refresh the results page.
+When a facet match result has been selected, the :ref:`text link <recurring-text-links>` becomes highlighted and underlined.
+By default, all facet filters are set to "All" when a user first arrives at a search/browse page (unless a user has arrived from a pre-filtered query - for example, clicking "Browse all holdings" in the :term:`context menu` of an :term:`archival institution` page will take the user to a browse page filtered to the holdings of that institution). the "All" filter :ref:`text link <recurring-text-links>` will no longer be highlighted or underlined when another filter is engaged; clicking "All" will then remove the current facet filter and refresh the results page.
 When a filter is applied, all other facet results will be refreshed to reflect the current selection, presenting filter results that apply to the current results - for example, when "Ontario" has been applied as a place filter, the "Levels of description" facet results will now display results that apply only to the records being displayed (records with an "Ontario" place :term:`access point`), until the previous facet filter is removed.